boxyhq/jackson/CONTRIBUTING.md

 ## Additional Tips

 1. Be responsive to feedback from maintainers.
-2. Don't hesitate to seek help if needed.
+2. Don't hesitate to seek help if needed in the discussion forum or any realted platform.

 Happy contributing!